floooh/oryol/code/Modules/Messaging/README.md

 can be associated with one MessageId (this is because MessageIds are only unique within one Protocol, and they are used to index into a jump-table).

-Because a Dispatcher is limited to one Protocol, the Protocol must be provided as a template argument on creation:
+The Protocol must be provided as a template argument on creation:

     Ptr<Dispatcher<MyProtocol>> dispatcher = Dispatcher<MyProtocol>::Create("MyDispatcher");